Comparison

 Does lnk.boo support custom domains?

-lnk.boo gives you a clean URL at lnk.boo/yourname.
+Not yet.
+Your URL is lnk.boo/yourname, which is short enough for most bios.
 Custom domain support is on the roadmap.
 If custom domains are your top priority right now, Carrd Pro includes that.

 I already built a Carrd page for my bio link.
 Should I switch?